Is Grammarly Accurate? (a Proofreader Tells All)

 The errors inserted into the test document covered a variety of areas, including grammar, punctuation, spelling, and capitalization.

-The test document had a Flesch-Kincaid grade level of 5.1, meaning you’d need at least a fifth-grade reading level to comprehend what was written.
+The document had a Flesch-Kincaid grade level of 5.1, meaning you’d need at least a fifth-grade reading level to comprehend what was written.

 Here are the number of mistakes (out of 24) detected by each software:

-• Grammarly Premium: 18
+• Grammarly Free: 18

 • changed eminent to imminent